KnowageLabs/Knowage-Documentation/administrator-guide/ka_Scheduler.rst

 Scheduler Monitor
 ----------------------

 You can monitor the whole scheduling situation by entering the **Scheduler Monitor** item from the Knowage Menu.
 This feature allows you to check which schedulations are active in a certain future time interval and, eventually, to be redirected to the schedulation area in order to modify the selected schedulation.

 .. figure:: media/image59.png

-   Figure 8.13: Schedulation detail tab
+    Schedulation detail tab